soto-nicole/sem-coursework/use-cases/use-case-2.md

 - We know the area we want to limit population data to:
     - Global: All countries in the world
     - Specific continent
-    - Specific region within a continent.
+    - Specific region within a continent
 - Database contains current world population numbers, including for continents and regions.
 - The system has the functionality to sort countries based on their population sizes (largest to smallest).
 - System has input box for the user to insert the N top cities.
--

 ### Success End Condition

 A report is available for the Business Development team to view top population data and use this in reporting potential locations for a new global expansion branch.